$1199.00 (plus tax & shipping if applicable) Kit Includes: 15' x 4" 3 piece galvanized steel pole with cap, 5 hooks, and squirrel baffle.

 Having bears come to your bird feeder isn’t only a nuisance.
 It can be dangerous for you and your family.
 That’s why it makes sense to deter them with a bear-proof bird feeder pole.
 If they learn that your yard doesn’t have food, the animals will move on to easier pickings.
 Does it really work?
 Take a look at our video to see for yourself.
 The pole as shown in the photo works perfectly to keep your feeders out of the bears reach.
 Examine the specifications and give us a call to discuss the best option for your yard.
 NOTE: We do not feature this item in our online store, you must call so that we can meet your specific needs.

 Frequently asked questions Q: How tall is it?
 A: The total length assembled is 15 and 1/2 feet Q:How deep is it in the ground?
 A: You must dig a hole 42 inches deep.
 A:I have too many rocks in my yard to dig a hole that deep what can I do.
 Q: With over 150 poles installed to date I have only had one that I could not get in the required depth.
 But with some on site modifications to the pole and a little extra work the pole is still standing to this day.
 There is a video link at the bottom of the Q and A section that shows the hole digging process.
 Q: Do you need to put cement around the pole?
 A: In most cases two or three 80-pound bags of concrete are required.
 Q: Do you deliver and install?
-A: We deliver and install up to 40 miles round trip for $250.00, over 40 miles call for pricing.
+A: Call for pricing.
 Q: Do you ship and what is the cost?
-A: The pole is shipped in 3 sections and needs to be assembled by the customer, the cost of shipping to most locations within the US is approximately $120.00 in some cases it maybe more.
+A: The pole is shipped in 3 sections and needs to be assembled by the customer, the cost of shipping to most locations within the US is approximately $130.00 in some cases it maybe more.
 We will provide you with an exact price quote before shipping.
 Q: If I pick the pole up at your location how can I transport it?
 A: The best way is to have it assemble it and you pick it up in one piece.
 We transport them on a set of kayak racks on the roof of the car or with a ladder rack on a pick up truck.
 The other way is to take the 3 pole sections and assemble it yourself.
 The longest piece is about 7 feet.
 Q: How heavy is it?
 A: just under 100 pounds Q: Do you need any special tools and skills to assemble it?
 A: You need to be fairly handy and have a cordless drill with a 5/16 inch socket drive and a 3/4 inch open ended wrench.
 There is a video link at the bottom of the Q and A section that shows you the assembly procedure.
 Q: What is the pole made of?
 A: 4 inch galvanized steel tubing.
 Q: Can it be painted?
 A: We have painted them with Rustolium spray paint and it works quite well.
 We suggest wiping the pole down with white vinegar prior to painting.
 Q: How big a feeder can I hang from the pole?
 A: We recommend you use a feeder that weighs no more than 5 pounds.
 Once installed the pole is over 11 feet tall and you will have difficulty lifting anything heavier over your head.
 Q: How do I lift and hang the feeders A: We have developed system using a telescoping painters pole along with some hooks that we developed for this purpose.
 There is a video link at the bottom of the Q and A section that shows you the hanging system.